laussin86/Capstone-project/READMe.md

 ## Introduction

-The goal of this project was using open data (the Lending club, between 2007 to 2018 Quarter 4) and Python  for predicting loan default.
+The goal of this project was to use open data (the Lending club, between 2007 to 2018 Quarter 4) and Python  for predicting loan default.
 I selected 26 variables from the dataset within over 150 data available.
 Please see below the data chose:

 0	loan_amnt	The listed amount of the loan applied for by the borrower.